Mona Lisa Smile Diamond Necklace - Cross Jewelers

 Creativity:

 The number 11 is said to represent creativity.
-People with the number 11 in their numerology charts are profound creatives who feel most fulfilled when they balance analytics and art.
+People with the number 11 in their numerology charts are profound creatives who feel most fulfilled when they balance the left and right brain.
 Their souls are thought to express the qualities of both independence and drive, as well as grace and love.

-With 11 diamonds, the hardest substance in the universe, this necklace holds many powerful symbols.
+With 11 diamonds, and as the hardest substance in the universe, this necklace holds many powerful symbols.

 Shipping Details